lfcj/EssentialFeed/README.md

 -   Eliminating hard-to-read nested code (arrow-shaped code)
 -   Monitoring the impact of refactoring with quantitative analysis
 -   Improving test code by providing better names & making dependencies explicit
+-   📚 The **Liskov Principle** tell us that types in a program should be replaceable with instances of their subtypes without altering the correctness of the program.

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift